Introduction

 Permanent/In-Built Desk:

-A permanently fixed or in-built desk will not move significantly and allows you to organize your office space easily by building storage into it.
-It's a permanent part of your tiny office, ensuring that your workspace is always ready for use and fits your interior style.
+It's a permanent part of your tiny office, always ready for use and fitting your interior style.

 Free-standing Desk: